FRC-Team-85/FRC-Scouting-App/README.md

 # FRC-Scouting-App
 *^ replace with clever name*

-Web app to collect FRC scouting information from multiple users and store in MySQL database.\
+Web app to collect FRC scouting information from multiple simultaneous users and store in MySQL database.

 **Current Features:**